 The Company does not have any employment contracts with the Chief Executive Officer or with any of the other Named Executive Officers.
-The Company also does not have any severance or change in control arrangements with the Named Executive Officers other than the applicable termination and change in control provisions contained within the various arrangements discussed elsewhere in this proxy statement.
-These termination and change in control provisions are described below.
+As of December 31, 2011, the Company did not have any severance or change in control arrangements with the Named Executive Officers other than the applicable termination and change in control provisions contained within the various arrangements discussed elsewhere in this proxy statement.
+However, in January 2012, the Committee approved a Change in Control Plan for certain senior officers of the Company including the Named Executive Officers.
+As previously discussed above under "Compensation Discussion & Analysis - Employment Agreements and Change in Control Provisions," the benefits under the Change in Control Plan are intended to provide the participants with a reasonable severance package that is based on the value the officers have created and that is realized by the Company's stockholders in the event of a change in control.

+The termination and change in control provisions existing as of December 31, 2011 are described and quantified below.
+In addition, the payments and benefits associated with the Change in Control Plan are also described and quantified below in order to provide our stockholders with the most relevant and up-to-date disclosures.
 All payments are assumed to be made in accordance with the six-month delay for key employees as required by Section 409A of the IRC where applicable.